-Jacob Day, who joined the programme with the second cohort of GW4-CAT HP fellows, has written a blog sharing his PhD journey so far.
+Jacob Day, who joined the programme with the second cohort of GW4-CAT HP fellows, shares his personal experience of his PhD journey so far.

 Collaboration Award for GW4-CAT Fellow Jack Underwood